 Most of Alexander's time abroad was spent in Italy and included several months in Rome during which he lived with Thomas Cole.
 It was in Florence in 1832 that Alexander met Lucia Swett, whom he married four years later.

 Upon his return to Boston in 1833, Alexander exhibited thirty-nine of his works at the Harding Gallery and was for a time quite successful.
 He was made an honorary member of the National Academy of Design in 1840 and in 1842 painted Charles Dickens during the author's American tour.
 In the later 1840s and 1850s, however, his commissions began to decline.
 Perhaps because of this, or for health reasons, or for the musical education of his daughter, Francesca, Alexander and his family left for Europe in 1853.
 Except for a brief visit to America in 1868-1869 the rest of their lives were spent in Italy, where Alexander abandoned portraiture and became a collector of early Italian paintings.
 He died in Rome on March 27, 1880.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Dunlap, William.
 A History of the Rise and Progress of the Arts of Design in the United States.
 2 vols.
 1834.
 Reprint.
 New York, 1969: 2:426-433.